asiahaslam/simon/README.md

 This deliverable demonstrates peer to peer communication using WebSocket.

 My notes: I am still getting familiar with WebSocket, but I think it's one of the most interesting technologies we have learned about in the class so far.
 I can't imagine a lot of apps without peer-to-peer communication.

+# simon react

+My notes: Going through Simon React in class today was really helpful.
+I'm not planning to convert my startup to a React application, but I do plan on learning React pretty soon, so this Simon application will be a great resource.